YahooArchive/express-state/README.md

 Objects that are exposed through either `expose()` method are stored by reference, and serialization is done lazily.
 This means the objects are still "live" after they've been exposed.
-An object can be exposed early during the lifecycle of a request, and updated up until the point the response is sent.
+An object can be exposed early during the lifecycle of a request and updated up until the response is sent.

-The following is a contrived example, but shows how values can overridden at any time and at any scope:
+The following is a contrived example, but shows how values can be overridden at any time and at any scope:

 ```javascript